F3dai/f3dai.github.io/_posts/2020-05-14-Market_Dump.md

 .pcap files are usually associated with Wireshark, a tool used to analyse data files that have recorded network traffic.
 Read more about this [here](https://www.reviversoft.com/file-extensions/pcap).

-Let's see what we can find when we open the file with wireshark.
+Let's see what we can find when we open the file with Wireshark.
 I will be using pre-installed Wireshark on Kali Linux.

 Here is a snippet of some traffic: